harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 Harness doesn't have OOTB support for Datadog Pipeline Visibility, but you can use the [Datadog Drone plugin](https://plugins.drone.io/plugins/datadog) in a [Plugin step](https://developer.harness.io/docs/continuous-integration/use-ci/use-drone-plugins/run-a-drone-plugin-in-ci).

+### How is the Plugin step's entrypoint retrieved during a build?

+Harness connects to the container registry endpoint, based on the container registry specified in the step settings, to retrieve the entrypoint.

+If you want to avoid this additional call to the container registry, you can configure the entry point directly in the Plugin (if possible, such as with a custom plugin).

 ### Why is the Plugin step trying to fetch the entrypoint from the public Docker Hub endpoint even though the connector used in the step points to an internal container registry?

-This can occur if the Build and Push step doesn't have the image's Fully Qualified Name (FQN), even if your Docker connector points to an internal private container registry.
+This can occur if a Plugin step doesn't have the image's Fully Qualified Name (FQN), even if your Docker connector points to an internal private container registry.

 Make sure to use the FQN for the image when pulling from an internal private container registry.